termehs/multigraphr/README.md

 pair sites are dependent.
 The second is obtained by independent edge assignments (IEA) according to a common probability distribution.
-There are two ways in which an approximate IEA model can be obtained from an RSM model, thus facilitating the analysis.
-These two ways are independent stub assignment (ISA) and independent edge assignment of stubs (IEAS) (Shafie 2015;2016).
+There are two ways in which an approximate IEA model can be obtained from an RSM model, thus facilitating the structural analysis.
+These two ways are independent stub assignment (ISA) and independent edge assignment of stubs (IEAS) (Shafie, 2016).

 ### Example